uvaai/ml1/10 week1/30 Experimental Probability/content.md

 # Experimental Probability

-Below are 4 videos by Salman Khan from the Khan Academy.
+Below are four videos by Salman Khan from the Khan Academy.
 These videos explain the main difference between a theoretical probability, as covered in the SOWISO chapter, and an experimental one, and how these both can be used in predictions or simulations.
-There are no excercises associated with these concepts this week, so for now just watch the videos.
+There are no exercises associated with these concepts this week, so for now just watch the videos.

 ### Experimental probability